Call for proposals

 If you submitted in Round 1 (early 2020) please read this

 General format and special considerations

-Borrowed Time should be thought of as a summit for the exchange of ideas.
-The event is modelled as an academic conference: we do not pay contributors (other than keynote speakers) and expect everyone to register (a broad range of pricing options is available to ensure that no one is excluded on the basis of cost; contributors also receive a substantial discount on registration).
-In parallel there will be a trade show with stalls available for anyone wishing to display products, services, or memberships.
+Borrowed Time should be thought of as a space for the exchange of ideas.
+The project is modelled as an extended academic conference: we do not pay contributors (other than keynote speakers) and expect everyone to become broadly engaged as participants.

 Types of submission

-Submit any ideas that inspire you and which you think may have a place during this event.
+Submit any ideas that inspire you and which you think may have a place in Borrowed Time.
 There will be limited slots available, so please excite us.
 We would particularly welcome proposals from professionals whose work is concerned with death and dying, care workers and hospice staff, psychiatrists and gerontologists as well as proposals for panels or interviews or other discursive formats.

-Please help us challenge conventions of the academic conference: in what senses may we approach in our behaviours, our speech, our work, our ideas and ethos, the ways in which we deal with death, dying and change?
+Please help us challenge conventions: with what senses may we approach in our behaviours, our speech, our work, our ideas and ethos, the ways in which we deal with death, dying and change?